codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/deployment-environments.md

 In any pipeline that does a deployment you can add an extra `env` property to instruct Codefresh which environment(s) is affected by that build.
 The first time that you run the build, the environment GUI screen will be automatically populated with an entry for that environment.
 Any subsequents builds with then update the environment entry with build and deployment status.

+>You can also create an environment manually from the GUI and then a pipeline will update it automatically if *ALL* properties of the environment match those described in the pipeline YAML.

 ## Usage